maggie202506/cudydocs-trial/docs/user_guide/switch/protocol_management.md

     Images of GS1024E are for reference only; details may vary by model.

 ## SNMP

-SNMP is a widely used protocol for managing and monitoring network devices.
+<img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/snmp.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Protocol Management >> SNMP** page, you can configure SNMP to manage and monitor network devices.
 It allows network administrators to collect information from and configure devices such as routers, switches, and servers.

-<img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/snmp.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-**Version**
+Please follow the steps:

+1) Select a *Version* of SNMP.
+Click *Apply*.

 - SNMP v1: Select to Enable or Disable it.
 It is the first version of the Simple Network Management Protocol (SNMP), providing basic functionality for network management but with limited security features.
 - SNMP v2c: Select to Enable or Disable it.
 It is an enhanced version of SNMP that improves upon v1 with better bulk data retrieval and improved error handling, though it still lacks strong security mechanisms.

-**Communities**
+2) Configure the SNMP communities.
+Click *Apply*.

-- Read community: A community string used by SNMP agents to allow read-only access to managed devices, enabling monitoring but not configuration changes.
-Select it to be Public or Private.
+- Read community: Select *Public* or *Private* to allow read-only access, enabling monitoring but not configuration changes to managed devices.
-- Write community: A community string that grants read-write access, allowing both monitoring and configuration changes to managed devices.
-Select it to be Public or Private.
+- Write community: Select *Public* or *Private* to allow read-write access, allowing both monitoring and configuration changes to managed devices.
-- Trap community: A community string used for sending SNMP trap messages, which are asynchronous notifications from agents to managers about significant events.
-Select it to be Public or Private.
+- Trap community: Select *Public* or *Private* to send SNMP trap messages, which are asynchronous notifications from agents to managers about significant events.

-**Trap**

-- SNMP v1 trap: Select to Enable or Disable it.
-It is an SNMP v1 message sent by an agent to a manager to report significant events, such as errors or status changes.
-- SNMP v2c trap: Select to Enable or Disable it.
-It is an SNMP v2c message that provides enhanced trap functionality, including better error handling and bulk data transfer capabilities compared to SNMP v1 traps.
+3) Configure the SNMP trap server and type.
+Click *Apply*.

+- SNMP v1 trap: Synchronized with SNMP version selection.
+- SNMP v2c trap: Synchronized with SNMP version selection.
-- Trap Server: Select to specify the destination for trap messages, either By name (hostname) or By IP (address), where the SNMP manager listens for traps.
+- Trap Server: Select *By name* or *By IP* to specify the destination for trap messages, where the SNMP manager listens for traps.
-- Trap type: Select a type of traps that indicate specific events, such as a device reboot (cold/warm start), a network link becoming active or inactive (link up/down), or a failure in authentication.
+- Trap type: Select a type of traps that indicate specific events: *Cold/Warm start* for a device reboot, *Link up/down* for a network link becoming active or inactive; *Authentication Failure* for failure in authentication.

-- Apply: Click to save and apply the settings or changes.

 ---

 ## IGMP Snooping
-IGMP Snooping is a technique used by switches to monitor IGMP messages between hosts and routers.
-It helps optimize multicast traffic by ensuring that multicast packets are only forwarded to ports where interested receivers are present.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/igmp.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-**IGMP Snooping**
+On the **Protocol Management >> IGMP Snooping** page, you can configure to monitor IGMP messages between hosts and routers, which help to optimize multicast traffic by ensuring that multicast packets are only forwarded to ports where interested receivers are present.
+Please follow the steps:

+1) Configure the following parameters according to your needs.
+Click *Apply*.

-- IGMP Snooping: Select to Enable or Disable IGMP Snooping.
+- IGMP Snooping: Select to Enable or Disable IGMP Snooping globally.
 - IGMP Fast-leave: Select to Enable or Disable IGMP Fast-leave, which is a feature that allows a switch to immediately stop forwarding multicast traffic to a port when a host leaves the multicast group, improving network efficiency.
-- IGMP Report Suppression: Select to Enable or Disable IGMP Report Suppression, which is a mechanism that prevents multiple hosts on the same network segment from sending IGMP reports in response to a query, reducing network congestion.
+- IGMP Report Suppression: Select to Enable or Disable IGMP Report Suppression.
+If it is enabled, the first Report Message from the listener will forward to the router ports while the subsequent Report Message will be suppressed to reduce the IGMP packets.
 - VLAN ID: Select a VLAN ID from the pull-down list.
 It is a unique identifier assigned to a virtual local area network (VLAN) that helps in segmenting and managing network traffic.
 - IGMP Querier Status: Select to Enable or Disable IGMP Querier Status of a device that sends IGMP queries to hosts to determine which hosts are part of a multicast group.
 - IGMP Querier Election: Select to Enable or Disable IGMP Querier Election, a process by which a network elects a single device to act as the IGMP querier, ensuring that only one device sends queries and receives reports.
 - IGMP Querier Version: Displays the version of the IGMP protocol used by the querier, which can affect the compatibility and features available.
 - IGMP Querier Source Address: Enter the IP address of the device acting as the IGMP querier, which is used to identify the querier in the network. lf left empty, the default lP address will be used!

-**IGMP Snooping Group Entry**
+2) In the table below to view the current IGMP snooping group information, querier status, and router port status.

-- IP Address: Displays the IP address of a host that is part of a multicast group.
+- IP Address: Displays the IP address of the multicast group.
-- VLAN ID: Displays the VLAN to which the host belongs, which helps in managing and segmenting network traffic.
+- VLAN ID: Displays the VLAN ID of the multicast group.
+All port members of a multicast group should be included in the same VLAN.
-- Port: Displays the network port through which the host is connected to the switch.
+- Port: Displays the forwarding port list of the multicast group.

-**IGMP Snooping Querier Status**

 - VLAN ID: Displays the ID of VLAN on which the IGMP querier is operating.
 - State: Displays the current operational state of the IGMP querier.